Maricode-40/panda-jumping-game-mayerfeld-final/README.md

 # Objective

-This repository is basically just a simple jumping game model that allows you to easily understand how the mechanics work:
+This repository is basically just a jumping game model that allows you to easily understand how the mechanics work:

 HTML5 provides the semantic structure:

  < main > → game container

-< header > → live score ( < output >)
+< header > → live score( < output >)

 < section > → play area with the panda (player), fountain (obstacle), and boat (goal)